0xlkda/resume/default.md

 > In reality, I think it will help you, me and others save a little time.
 If not, I am sorry for that.

 <div class="hidden">
-He has a Bachelor's degree in Computer Science from Open University - HCM, VN (2008 - 2012).
-He has a strong proficiency in terminal operations, building software roadmaps, user interfaces, backend APIs, deploying programs, managing databases, integrating with third-party services, writing technical documentation, and unit testing.
+He holds a Bachelor’s degree in Computer Science from Open University HCM, Vietnam (2008 to 2012).
+He is comfortable working in terminal driven environments and has hands on experience building software roadmaps, user interfaces, backend APIs, deployment pipelines, databases, third party integrations, technical documentation, and automated tests.
 He is proficient in JavaScript, ReactJS, NodeJS, Jest, MongoDB, AWS, Heroku, EC2, S3, Shopify, and Liquid.
-He also have experience with NextJS, PostgreSQL, MaterialUI, TailwindCSS, C, Kafka, RabbitMQ, Sentry, DataDog, JWT, Auth0, JSON, CSV, TSV, OCR engine, NixOS, Vim, Tmux, and Alacritty.
+He also has working experience with NestJS, NextJS, PostgreSQL, MaterialUI, TailwindCSS, Kafka, RabbitMQ, Sentry, DataDog, JWT, Auth0, JSON, CSV, TSV, OCR engines, NixOS, Neovim, Tmux, and Alacritty.
-Their professional experience spans across several companies:
+His professional experience spans multiple companies:
-EcomMonsters (Jan 2020 - Present): Managed and developed multiple web stores and backend services, built a complete webpage and embedded user interface, set up CI/CD using GitHub Actions, and experimented with various languages and stacks.
+EcomMonsters (January 2020 to Present): He manages and develops multiple web stores and backend services, builds complete web pages and embedded user interfaces, sets up CI/CD pipelines using GitHub Actions, and experiments with internal tools across multiple languages and stacks.
+HDS International Group (June 2024 to December 2025): He managed, developed, and took responsibility for the Shipcheck platform, translated operational and marketing ideas into machine readable systems, built shared foundations for critical system components, and contributed to team building and company culture.
-NogginAI (May 2019 - Dec 2019): Worked as a frontend engineer in a team of three, built the MVP version using ReactJS and MaterialUI, and set up a Kafka consumer in NodeJS.
+NogginAI (May 2019 to December 2019): He worked as a frontend engineer in a three person team, built the MVP using ReactJS and MaterialUI, developed NodeJS services, implemented data visualization, and set up a Kafka consumer.
-ShopBack, VN (Mar 2017 - Mar 2019): Worked as a full-stack engineer in a team of six, built web apps from designs, implemented micro-frontends, and set up NodeJS service logging.
+ShopBack Vietnam (March 2017 to March 2019): He worked as a full stack engineer in a six person team, built web applications from designs, integrated RESTful APIs, implemented micro frontends, and set up NodeJS logging.
-Intersquad, VN (Feb 2016 - Feb 2017): Worked as a full-stack engineer, built pixel-perfect websites using CraftCMS, WordPress, and PHP, and built e-ticket apps using EmberJS and NodeJS.
+Intersquad Vietnam (February 2016 to February 2017): He worked as a full stack engineer, built pixel perfect websites using CraftCMS, WordPress, and PHP, developed a data mining bot in C#, and built e ticket applications using EmberJS and NodeJS.
-WinBooks, VN (Jul 2013 - Dec 2015): Worked as a software engineer, built a web app using Flash and C# .NET, and built Microsoft Crystal Report templates.
+WinBooks Vietnam (July 2013 to December 2015): He worked as a software engineer, built web applications using Flash and C# .NET, and created Microsoft Crystal Report templates.
-He has contributed to several projects, including a management web app for ShopBack VN, an accounting web app for WinBooks BE, an airline e-ticket web app for Hong Ngoc Ha travel, and various Shopify and WordPress apps, plugins, and themes.
-He has also contributed to open-source projects like FabricJS, PostScript, and Ghostscript.
+He has contributed to projects including freight digitization platforms, merchant and deal management systems, accounting software, airline e ticket systems, and multiple Shopify and WordPress applications.
+He has also contributed to open source projects such as FabricJS, PostScript, and Ghostscript.
 </div>